hermangroup/docs/introduction/how-to-buy.rst

   https://tidex.com

   Tidex is an exchange focusing on tokens on the WAVES and Ethereum blockchains, but also offers trading against fiat currencies.
-DASH can be traded against ETH, BTC, WAVES and Waves pegged currencies.
+HISTORIA can be traded against ETH, BTC, WAVES and Waves pegged currencies.

 LiteBit